N000bak/Lenovo-T470s-Clover/README.md

 ### Touchpad / Trackpoint Kext

-The trackpoint / Touchpad driver used here is the one from [tluck on Insanelymac](https://www.insanelymac.com/forum/topic/315451-guide-lenovo-t460-macos-with-clover/).
+The TrackPoint / Touchpad driver used here is the one from [tluck on Insanelymac](https://www.insanelymac.com/forum/topic/315451-guide-lenovo-t460-macos-with-clover/).

 **Improving scrolling responsiveness**

-Turn off 'inertia' at system-pref/accessibility/mouse & trackpad/trackpad options.
+Turn off 'inertia' in System Preferrences/accessibility/Pointer Control/Trackpad Options.

-Insstall [Smart Scroll](https://www.marcmoini.com/sx_fr.html). under 'Scroll Wheel+' - Turn up 'Range for a single tick' to max. (this gives the appearance that scrolling becomes more sensitive)
+Install [Smart Scroll](https://www.marcmoini.com/sx_fr.html). under 'Scroll Wheel+' - Turn up 'Range for a single tick' to the max. (this gives the appearance that scrolling becomes more sensitive)
 Then you can adjust the speed and inertia under the same tab.

 **Fix Stuttering**

 To solve the jittery mouse, increase the speed with [BetterTouchTool](https://folivora.ai/) to about '8'.
 The touchpad feels almost the same as on my MacBook now, but the scrolling is still slow and awful.
 I will solve it somehow!

 Special thanks to **Romeo Blues** for these tweaks.
-Those definitely improve how the touchpad feels!
+Those improve how the touchpad feels!

-### HiDPI

-For FHD (1920x1080) panels, I recommend to install [One Key HiDPI](https://github.com/xzhih/one-key-hidpi).

 ### iMessage / iCloud / FaceTime